 Webber Natural Swimming Pool is located in Webber Park and is the first public swimming pool in North America to have a natural filtration system that will use plants in a nearby pond rather than chemicals to treat the water.
+It is also the only FREE public pool in the Twin Cities (not including Minneapolis wading pools).
 My family agrees that it is the best "feeling" water they have ever swam in; its cleanliness is touchable.
 That said, the pool is closely monitored and closes if the natural filtration systems are unable to keep up with bacteria growth.
 It is best to check ahead before heading out to swim - especially if it has stormed recently or has been particularly hot.

 Children between 13-17 visiting without an adult will be required to have an Active Pass to to use the pool.
 If you are coming as a family, this will not affect you.

 Active Passes can be obtained for free and are required for a variety of MPRB youth programs.
 While I'm not a fan of the Active Pass program because I think it is poorly run and discourages activity, the parks do have good reasons for this requirement.
 Active Passes theoretically increase customer service and user safety.
 It also helps staff identify young people in the event of an emergency.

-Youth arriving at the Webber NSP who have not registered for an Active Pass can go to the nearby Webber Recreation Center and sign up, and then be checked into the pool.
+Youth arriving at the Webber Pool who have not registered for an Active Pass can go to the nearby Webber Recreation Center and sign up, and then be checked into the pool.
 Children 12 and younger are still required to be accompanied by an adult.

 Background of Webber Natural Swimming Pool